Federico-Conti/digital-forensics/Theory/src/Windows Forensics/note.md

     - Lists programs that start automatically at system boot.
     - These programs start regardless of which user logs in.
     - Critical for identifying persistent malware or unauthorized applications.

+---

 ## User Activities

 1. `NTUSER.DAT\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall`
    - Tracks all installed applications for the user.
+   - inserts the installed apps with the user setup.

 2. `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\RecentDocs`
    - Tracks recently opened files by the user.